biogeospatial/Biodiverse_publication_list/PublicationsList.md

   * Suissa, J.S., Sundue, M.A. and Testo, W.L. (in press), Mountains, climate and niche heterogeneity explain global patterns of fern diversity.
 [Journal of Biogeography](https://doi.org/10.1111/jbi.14076).

-  *  Cheikh Albassatneh, M., Escudero, M., Monnet, A‐C., et al. (in press) Spatial patterns of genus‐level phylogenetic endemism in the tree flora of Mediterranean Europe.
-[Diversity and Distributions](https://doi.org/10.1111/ddi.13241).

   * Zhu, Z-X, Harris, A.J., Nizamani, M.M., Thornhill, A.H., Scherson, R.A. and Wang, H-F. (2021) Spatial phylogenetics of the native woody plant species in Hainan, China.
 [Ecology and Evolution, 11, 2100-2109](https://doi.org/10.1002/ece3.7180).

   * Gosper, C.R., Coates, D.J., Hopper, S.D., Byrne, M., Yates, C.J. (in press) The role of landscape history in the distribution and conservation of threatened flora in the Southwest Australian Floristic Region.
 [Biological Journal of the Linnean Society, blaa141](https://doi.org/10.1093/biolinnean/blaa141).